jawj/json-custom-numbers/README.md

 * The best case is JSON that's all long strings with few escape sequences, or all deeply nested structures.
 On these sorts of inputs, this library may be slightly **faster** than `JSON.parse()`.

-* The worst case is nothing but short numeric values.
-On these inputs, the library may be around 3x slower than `JSON.parse()`.

-* Real-world cases generally fall somewhere between these extremes.
+* More usually, this library is up to 3x slower than `JSON.parse()`.
+This compares favourably with alternative packages, which can be up to 10x slower.

 Tests are included to compare the performance of this library, [Crockford's reference implementation](https://github.com/douglascrockford/JSON-js/blob/03157639c7a7cddd2e9f032537f346f1a87c0f6d/json_parse.js), and the [json-bigint](https://www.npmjs.com/package/json-bigint) and [lossless-json](https://www.npmjs.com/package/lossless-json) libraries against native `JSON.parse` across a range of inputs.